cmurray-astro/CNN_forthe_CNM/README.md

 With this notebook you should be able to:

-- access remote data, including training and test data, as well as observed catalog information and CNN maps [DOI TBD]
+- access remote data, including training and test data, as well as observed catalog information and CNN maps
 - build and train a 1D CNN to predict f_CNM and R_HI from 21cm brightness temperature spectra (TB(v))
 - assess what the network is learning by computing the saliency for the output predictions
 - compare the input values with the network predictions